DaxiaK/VirtualSoftKeys/README.md

 ## Known issues
-In some devices (e.g. ASUS Z500M)  , accessibilty  has some problem , I can't solve it .Just waiting devices's compamy to fix it .
+In some devices (e.g. ASUS Z500M)  , accessibilty  has some problem , I can't solve it .
+Just waiting devices's compamy to fix it .

 The bug is:

 1. if you open accessibilty on setting page  when App had be onDestory, onServiceConnected can't  be called!
 2. After devices suspend and wake up , sometimes the touch view can't be touched in some postion!
 3. Accessibilty service was turn off but it still show turn on in accessibilty setting page after system reboot or apk update!

-You can start accessibilty service for solving all bug !
+You can restart accessibilty service to solving all bug !

 ## Screenshot